eed3si9n/eed3si9n.com/content/posts/sbt-cache-ideas.md

 }
 ```

-interestingly, the only other task it's referencing here is `target`.
-This means that we would need a way to keep track of available declarations and classpath as part of the cache.
+In addition to the `target.value`, note that it is using `doSomething(...)` function somehow, which means that we would need a way to keep track of declarations and classpath that are available to `build.sbt` as part of the cache.

-In addition, the shape of the source code also need to be part of the input hash.
-In Scala 3, this would likely use `Expr#show`.
+Also the shape of the source code also need to be part of the input hash.
+In Scala 3, this would likely use `Expr#show` (or a tree hash, per Guillaume Martres).

 ## feedback